Desmet Avenue Warehouse Historic District: Burgan's Furniture Warehouse No. 1

-Located at 1 East Desmet Ave., at the intersection with Division St., was constructed in 1905 in the Commercial style.
-It was built for Anton E. Burgum, manager of the Spokane Wood & Coal Company, at a cost of $16,000.
+Located at 1 East Desmet Ave., at the intersection with Division St., was constructed in late 1905 in the Commercial style, designed by Spokane architect Robert L. Hals.
+It was built for Anton E. Bergum, manager of the Spokane Wood & Coal Company, at a cost of $16,000.
 Before construction was completed, the building was leased to the Parlin & Orendorff Company of Canton, Illinois, which manufactured farm equipment and wagons.
 The building was used as one of their many warehouses along rail lines stretching west of the Mississippi River.
 A year after it was built, a fire sparked across Division at the Lamb Lumber Company caused damage to the western side of the building.
 Awnings were burned and windows were shattered on the exterior and paint on wagons near the west side of the building blistered.
 Parlin & Orendorff moved out of the building until 1910, and in 1911 it was sold to the Northwestern General Trading Partners.
 In a promotional release about the property, Northwestern General Trading Partners mentioned the building's accessibility along multiple streetcar lines, a railroad spur, and location in the heart of the city's wholesale district.

 The "Burgan's" moniker began to apply to the building by 1921, when ES Burgan and Son Inc. began operating their department story in a multi-story building immediately to the north.
 Edwin Burgan would eventually purchase the warehouse and use it for freight storage.
 Edwin Burgan died in 1948 at the age of 99.
 The Burgan's and their company, Burgans Furniture, operated at the property until 2008 when the company went out of business and the properties were sold.